REditorSupport/vscode-R/README.md

 ### Available functions and options

-When the session watcher is initialized on session startup, a local environment named `tools:vscode` is attached and the following functions are made available for user to manually interoperate with VSCode:
+When the session watcher is initialized on session startup, a local environment named `tools:vscode` is attached and the following functions are made available for user to interoperate with VSCode:

 ```r
 # Attach vscode-R with same workspace folder to current session.